IshmaelAsab/survival_analysis/README.md

 # IBM Telecom Churn Survival Analysis

+Standard churn models treat the problem as a binary classification task, predicting whether a customer will churn.
+In contrast, survival analysis models the timing of churn, retaining information typically discarded by classification approaches, including:

+- the ordering of churn times,
+- varying exposure durations across customers, and
+- right-censoring for customers who have not yet churned.

+By incorporating these elements, survival analysis provides more actionable insights for time-sensitive retention strategies, such as onboarding interventions, early-lifecycle support, and contract renewal planning.

-This repository contains a survival analysis of IBM telecom customer churn using time-to-event methods rather than a simple churn / no-churn classifier.
-The project focuses on identifying both who is at higher churn risk and when that risk is concentrated over customer tenure.
+This project applies time-to-event methods to the IBM telecom customer churn dataset, moving beyond a simple churn/no-churn framework to identify both which customers are at higher risk of churn and when that risk is most pronounced over the course of customer tenure.

-The full technical report is available at [outputs/telecom_churn_survival_report.md](outputs/telecom_churn_survival_report.md).

 ## Project Overview